containerd/containerd/docs/encryption.md

 // DecryptImage decrypts an image; it accepts either an OCI descriptor representing a manifest list or a single manifest func DecryptImage(ctx context.Context, cs content.Store, ls leases.Manager, l leases.Lease, desc ocispec.Descriptor, cc *encconfig.CryptoConfig, lf *LayerFilter) (ocispec.Descriptor, bool, error)

+// DecryptLayer decrypts the layer using the CryptoConfig and creates a new OCI Descriptor.
+// The caller is expected to store the returned plain data and OCI Descriptor func DecryptLayer(cc *encconfig.CryptoConfig, dataReader content.ReaderAt, desc ocispec.Descriptor, unwrapOnly bool) (ocispec.Descriptor, io.Reader, error)

 // CheckAuthorization checks whether a user has the right keys to be allowed to access an image (every layer)
 // It takes decrypting of the layers only as far as decrypting the asymmetrically encrypted data
 // The decryption is only done for the current platform